The IRS just announced it “lost” two years’ worth of emails from former top IRS official Lois Lerner.

 We can’t trust the Obama Justice Department – stocked with donors to the Obama campaign – to investigate this outrage.
 It’s time for a Special Counsel – independent of the Obama Justice Department -- to investigate the IRS.

-President Obama and Attorney General Holder,
+To: President Obama and the Attorney General,

 Your government cannot investigate itself.
 To preserve the integrity of the Department of Justice and the IRS, it’s time for an independent investigation.
 Appoint a Special Counsel.